Main Second Level Navigation

 Changing the Way We Work Community of Practice

-Every 2 to 3 weeks, hear updates from experts on the latest evidence and policy and connect with fellow family physicians on practical ways to innovate and address challenges on the ground.
-Sessions are highly interactive and designed based on attendee questions.
+Every 2 to 3 weeks, Changing the Way We Work offers family physicians across Ontario the opportunity to connect and learn from each other, encouraging participants to ask questions and share insights on practical ways to innovate and address challenges on the ground.
+Session topics are often selected based on attendee suggestions, and are highly interactive, with ample opportunity to ask questions of speakers.
 Each session is recorded and shared after the event along with the session slides, resources, and FAQ.

 This Changing the Way We Work Community of Practice is a joint initiative from the University of Toronto Department of Family and Community Medicine (DFCM) and the Ontario College of Family Physicians (OCFP).